 Having fun in Greater St. Cloud does not have to cost a lot of money – or anything!
 There are so many great ways to enjoy the area for free or very little.
 Here are just a few ideas to get you started, but the options – when you sprinkle in a little creativity and the desire to explore – are endless!
+PLEASE NOTE: Some activities may be affected by COVID-19 restrictions.
+Please contact organizers beforehand.

 The Beaver Islands are a grouping of islands in the Mississippi River on the south side of St. Cloud near St. Cloud State that were named by the famous explorer Zebulon Pike due to the “immense signs of those animals, for they have dams on every island…” Located along the same stretch of the Mississippi is the Beaver Island Trail, five miles of paved walking, biking, and rollerblading paths.
 On this trail, scenic views of the Mississippi peak through natural wooded areas as this urban oasis opens up to downtown St. Cloud.
 Plus, the trail ends with an extension in downtown St. Cloud, that suspends over the river just below the River’s Edge Convention Center, with some of the best river views in the area!